ovaistariq/mha-helper/README.rst

     The type of VIP which can be anyone of these:
 - none : When this is set then MHA Helper does not do VIP management
 - metal : When this is set then traditional baremetal-style VIP management is done using the standard *ip* command
-- aws : When this is set then VIP management is done in a way relevant to AWS
+- aws : When this is set then VIP management is done in a way relevant to AWS *(Currently not implemented)*
-- openstack : When this is set then VIP management is done in a way relevant to OpenStack report_email
+- openstack : When this is set then VIP management is done in a way relevant to OpenStack *(Currently not implemented)* report_email
     The email address which receives the email notification when a MySQL failover is performed smtp_host